HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 The method `ui_display_tx_outputs` prepares the outputs (address base58 encoding, value formatting for UI, etc.) and shows the screens with the output information to the user (with `ux_display_tx_output_flow`).
 To adjust this we need to check if the output is a P2PKH output, a data output or an authority output, each output type have different data for the user to check so it makes sense that each has its own flow (i.e. screens that display information and ask confirmation or rejection).

-- normal P2PKH outputs
+- normal P2PKH/P2SH outputs
-  - `pubkey_hash` field of the output should not be empty.
+  - `output.script.hash` field of the output should not be empty.
   - `token_data` should indicate that this **IS NOT** an authority output.
   - This is the current supported format.
   - For a token creation, we can check if this is the token being created and use the loaded symbol for the amount.
-- authority P2PKH outputs
+- authority P2PKH/P2SH outputs
-  - `pubkey_hash` field of the output should not be empty.
+  - `output.script.hash` field of the output should not be empty.
   - `token_data` should indicate that this **IS** an authority output.
   - Should confirm the address and authority of the output.
-  - The authority step should have the title "Authority" and text either "Mint \<symbol\>" or "Melt \<symbol\>" depending on the type of authority.
+  - The authority step should have the title "Authority" and text either "\<symbol\> Mint" or "\<symbol\> Melt" depending on the type of authority.
 - Data outputs
   - Should only exist if the transaction version byte is `0x03`
   - `data` should be ascii safe
-  - `value` should always be 1
+  - `value` should always be 1 (0.01 HTR)
   - No need for confirmation, we just need to check that the data matches the user confirmed data.

 ## Transaction parsing

 The current process to parse the transaction will parse the 2 version bytes then the length of tokens, intputs and outputs (1 byte each) after this we parse the token uids, inputs and outputs as the length bytes described.
-For "create token transactions" (identified by version byte `0x03`) we have some extra fields at the end of the transaction, these fields should already be confirmed by the user so we just need to make sure the transaction information matches the user confirmed data.
+For "create token transactions" (identified by version byte `0x03`) we need to skip the length of tokens and parse some extra fields at the end of the transaction, these fields should already be confirmed by the user so we just need to make sure the transaction information matches the user confirmed data.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives